maxludden/supergene-v2/books/book03/md/chapter-0943.md

 "Yes; let's fight and prove to that spirit we're not to be messed with."

-"We're not leaving this place; f*ck those spirits!"
+"We're not leaving this place; fuck those spirits!"

 Aside from a few of the elders, everyone who saw the snake had a change of heart they were keen to vocally express.